 Differential and changing access to the Internet in India has led to an explosion of user-created content across various platforms and media.
 This turn to the digital also has political and economic consequences, as seen in the imposition of AADHAAR and demonetisation.
 While the digital divide intensifies social hierarchies of caste, class and gender, it can also become part of post-capitalist ecologies, traversing the formal and informal sectors, even as the digital becomes central to social and political practices in different marginalised communities.
 The book explores this complex space of the digital from multiple perspectives and locations.
-Selected Contents: I. Digital Politics II.
-Digital Negotiations III.
-Digital Affect Contributors: Namita Aavriti, Sriya Chattopadhyay, Abir Dasgupta, Paolo S. H. Favero, Radhika Gajjala, Aasim Khan, Rachna Ramesh Kumar, Maanvi, Souvik Mukherjee, Shilpa Phadke, Kunal Ray, Shiva Thorat, Nikhil Thomas Titus, Faiz Ullah 2020 978-93-5287-906-9 ₹930 292 pp Paperback Fear of the Visual?, The Photography, Anthropology and Anxieties of Seeing Sasanka Perera, Professor of Sociology at South Asian University, New Delhi and Editor, Society and Culture in South Asia
+Contents: Introduction; PART I: DIGITAL POLITICS 1.
+Interactive Documentaries 2.
+Mumbai Sub-version 3.
+'Gauseva' by WhatsApp 4.
+Whose Free Wi-Fi is it Anyway?
+5. Dalit Aesthetics in Digital Mumbai; PART II: DIGITAL NEOGTATIONS 6.
+Cinema, in Your Pocket 7.
+Digital Devices and New Naratives of Bengali Cinema 8.
+The Other Cinemas 9.
+Digitising Memories: PART III: DIGITAL AFFECT 10.
+Interface Intimacies II.
+Circuits of Affect, Care and Materiality 12.
+Isolated Bubbles Contributors: Namita Aavriti, Sriya Chattopadhyay, Abir Dasgupta, Paolo S. H. Favero, Radhika Gajjala, Aasim Khan, Rachna Ramesh Kumar, Maanvi, Souvik Mukherjee, Shilpa Phadke, Kunal Ray, Shiva Thorat, Nikhil Thomas Titus, Faiz Ullah 2020 978-93-5287-906-9 ₹995 292 pp Paperback Fear of the Visual?, The Photography, Anthropology and Anxieties of Seeing Sasanka Perera, Professor of Sociology at South Asian University, New Delhi and Editor, Society and Culture in South Asia

 The Fear of the Visual? explores the question of why photography is not taken seriously as a possible way of conducting research or as an object of research, through a study of the histories of anthropology/sociology and photography.
-The author studies past and present practices of photography including contemporary practices such as the 'selfie', and the framing of social / familial events such as wedding photography - and possibilities with regard to theorising the visual.
+The author studies past and present practices of photographyincluding contemporary practices such as the 'selfie', and the framing of social / familial events such as wedding photography-and possibilities with regard to theorising the visual.
 Contents: I. Introduction 2.
 Imperial Power, Colonial Image-making and Photography 3.
 The Shadows of Two Histories 4.
 'Selfies' and the Meanings of the Self 5.
 Framing and Performing Intimacy 6.
 Why Visual Anthropology and Visual Sociology 7.
 Photography, Research, and the Liminality of Ethics in Contemporary Times 8.
 Photography as a 'Fleeting, Casual and Unthinking' Practice 9.
 Fear of the Visual?
-2020 978-93-5287-995-3 ₹III0 296 pp Hardback Humanities at the Crossroads Reflections on Theory, Culture and Resistance Shelley Walia, former Senior Fellow, Rothermere American Institute, University of Oxford, and Professor Emeritus, Department of English and Cultural Studies, Panjab University

-Against the backdrop of a neoliberal world in danger of being taken over by totalitarian forces, Humanities at the Crossroads calls for a second renaissance in the disciplines of humanities and the liberal arts.
-The author places on these the responsibility of leading the way towards a more progressive politics and social advancement.
-The author argues that only when academics engage with social critique and resistance can literary and cultural theory emerge as powerful weapons in the battle against hegemony.
-Selected Contents: I. Border Crossing II.
-Contemporary Debates III.
-In Defence of Art and Civilisation Textures of the Ordinary
+2020 978-93-5287-995-3 ₹1260 296 pp Hardback Humanities at the Crossroads Reflections on Theory, Culture and Resistance Shelley Walia, former Senior Fellow, Rothermere American Institute, University of Oxford, and Professor Emeritus, Department of English and Cultural Studies, Panjab University Against the backdrop of a neoliberal world in danger of being taken over by totalitarian forces, Humanities at the Crossroads calls for a second renaissance in the disciplines of humanities and the liberal arts.
+The author places on these the responsibility of leading the way towards a more THE STUDIES IN JOURNALISM SERIES Poverty Matters